Business Loans

 Business Broker Associations

 Business brokers are like the rest of us.
-They often belong to professional organizations to stay up to date with industry trends, boost their visibility, and increase networking opportunities.
+They often belong to professional organizations to stay current with industry trends, boost their visibility, and increase networking opportunities.
 Most business broker associations list their members on their websites.

 Two well-known business brokers’ associations to review are:

-Your professional network, including your attorney, your accountant, or your business peers, may be able to recommend a business broker.
-Don’t forget to check with your local SCORE chapter or small business development centers, too.
+Your professional network, including your attorney, accountant, or business peers, may be able to recommend a business broker.
+Don’t forget to check with your local SCORE chapter or small business development centers.

 Do you know a business for sale that you aren’t targeting for purchase?
 Ask them if they are using a business broker that they’d recommend.